volab/IoT_EPS/_1_userDoc/source/softDev.rst

 Ok but why access to this EEPROM ?
 Perhaps to store a copy of config3.json

-Live time ?
+Live time2 ?
 10^6 write cycle

 8 bytes/page 4ko